jazwa/rackstack/README.md

 `python3 rbuild.py -b all -c micro`

 This will build all the parts defined in [rack/print](./rack/print), and put the STLs in [stl/micro](./stl/micro).
+You can also provide a `-dz {n}` parameter to adjust the height of the generated rack.

 For generating a specific part: